EvilG-MC/accessify/README.md

 A simple REST API to generate and cache anonymous Spotify access tokens using Playwright.
 This project is primarily designed for use as a custom anonymous token endpoint for [LavaSrc](https://github.com/topi314/LavaSrc) on Lavalink, but can be used in any application or service that needs a fresh Spotify access token.

+> **Alternative:** For a compiled/binary version, you can use [accessify-rs](https://github.com/idMJA/accessify-rs) — a Rust port of this project.

 ## Features
 - Generate anonymous Spotify access tokens (browser automation, Playwright)
-- Designed for seamless integration with LavaSrc/Lavalink (customAnonymousTokenEndpoint)
+- Designed for seamless integration with LavaSrc/Lavalink (`customTokenEndpoint`)
 - Can be used by any service needing a Spotify access token
 - Token caching with force refresh support
 - Concurrency-safe (Semaphore)